 The third and fourth terms are devoted to independent degree projects comprising 15 or 30 credits and elective courses in German or other subjects.
 Opportunities for internships comprising 7.5 credits or 15 credits are available.

-Language of instruction is German and English.
+The language of instruction is German and English.

 Some of the courses are taught as distance courses with online seminars.

 During your time as a student, UU Careers offers support and guidance.
 You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
 Learn more about UU Careers.

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be German.

 Proficiency in English equivalent to the Swedish upper secondary course English 6.
 This requirement can be met either by achieving the required score on an internationally recognised test, or by previous upper secondary or university studies in some countries.
 Detailed instructions on how to provide evidence of your English proficiency are available at universityadmissions.se.

-Higher education credits (maximum 285 credits).
 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.

 Application fee: SEK 900